 But wait, there’s more!
 My favorite part is, there is always an unexpected twist.

-In the most recent version of this strategy, we held a second round where all the teams could either iterate or “steal” another team’s concept.
+In the most recent version of this tactic, we held a second round where all the teams could either iterate or “steal” another team’s concept.
 Other variants include having a second run with another team operating your mockup/prototype or forcing the prototype to work in an alternative environment.

 First, it narrows ideas down to simple, executable concepts.